samply/bbmri-fhir-ig/input/pages/howtoJoin.md

 ### General Requirements
 1. Installing and running a Bridgehead

-The **Bridgehead** is the part of the federated search system that runs at your site locally.
-All requirements for installing and running a Bridgehead are documented [here](https://github.com/samply/bridgehead).
+All requirements for installing and running a Bridgehead are documented [here](https://github.com/samply/bridgehead#requirements).

 2. Data protection:
 Read this [Data protection concept](https://www.bbmri.de/biobanking/it/data-protection-concept/?L=1) carefully and submit it to your data protection authorities.
 The **data protection concept must be approved** by your local data protection officer.